All Episodes

 And the more they speak up, the louder they get, the less they are going to attract political support.

-And now to see Gore getting back in, forcing Hillary to the left, we're watching a party that is slowly committing suicide.
+And now to see Gore getting back in, forcing Hillary to the left, we're watching a party that is slowly committing suicide while they think that they are triumphing over everything.

-They're gonna lose that one too.
+They're going to lose that one too.

 And there will be another nomination before Bush leaves office.